tassyk/security/Security-Tools.md

 - [Mft2Csv](https://github.com/jschicht/Mft2Csv/wiki/Mft2Csv) : This tool is for parsing, decoding and logging information from the Master File Table ($MFT) to a csv
 - [ExifTool](https://exiftool.org/) : ExifTool is a platform-independent Perl library plus a command-line application for reading, writing and editing meta information in a wide variety of files.
 - [IOC Editor](https://www.fireeye.com/services/freeware/ioc-editor.html#dismiss-lightbox) : Free tool that provides an interface for managing data and manipulating the logical structures of IOCs.
+- [Microsoft Project Freta](https://docs.microsoft.com/fr-fr/security/research/project-freta/) : Microsoft Project Freta is a free, cloud-based offering from the New Security Ventures (NSV) team at Microsoft Research that provides automated full-system volatile memory inspection of Linux systems.

 ### Hardening